miroi/bagel_manual/source/scf/dhf.rst

 .. topic:: ``gaunt``

    | Description:  Used to specify the form of the 2-electron Hamiltonian used.
 The default is to use the Dirac--Coulomb Hamiltonian;
-   |     If ``gaunt'' is set to true, the Gaunt interaction will be added, which accounts for direct spin--spin and spin-other-orbit
+   |     If "gaunt" is set to true, the Gaunt interaction will be added, which accounts for direct spin--spin and spin-other-orbit
    |     coupling between electrons.
-Note that if ``gaunt'' is set to true, ``breit'' is also set to true unless otherwise specified by the user.
+Note that if "gaunt" is set to true, "breit" is also set to true unless otherwise specified by the user.
    | Default: false
    | Datatype: bool
    | Recommendation:  The default is often fine, unless very strong relativistic effects are expected.